December 6 & 7, 13 & 14, 20 & 21

-Our Blow Your Own Ornament events will be held every Friday and Saturday from 8AM-6PM, starting on November 15th and continuing on through December 21nd.
-The ornaments are $40 each and take about 10 minutes to make!
 We have over 50 different colored frits (glass) to choose from, and several different designs that can be used for each ornament!
-Up to three colors can be used per ornament, and our master glassblower, Jordan, will create the design with the colors that you choose.
+Up to three colors can be used per ornament, and our master glassblower will create ornament based on the colors and design of your choice.

 Interested in knowing more about the process of making an ornament?
 Here’s how it’s done: